Post-Op Care for Dental Implants Austin, TX

 Will it be obvious that I had implant surgery?

 Yes, for the first couple of days, your face will be swollen.
 While no one will be able to tell what type of oral surgery you had, it will be clear that you had a procedure.
 Do not worry, this is perfectly normal.
 While it can be inconvenient for a few days, the end result is worth it because you will have a natural-looking and durable replacement tooth.
-At Austin Primary Dental, we also provide our Austin patients with a temporary denture to wear.
+At Austin Primary Dental, we also provide our patients with a temporary denture to wear.
 This will restore the appearance of your smile while you are waiting for the crown to be attached.
-If you live in the 78745 area and want a discreet solution, wearing a temporary denture is a must.
+If you live in the Austin area and want a discreet solution, wearing a temporary denture is a must.

 What is the recovery process like when the tooth is attached?